inductiva/inductiva/docs-sources/xbeach/paraview-for-visualization.md

 1. `outputformat = netcdf`
 2. Save the global variables Height (`H`), Water Level (`Zs`), and Bed Level (`Zb`).

-Because the goal is a 3-D view, use global output instead of point or line output.
+ParaView needs a full grid to plot surfaces and volumes, which only the global output provides.
 Control this with the number of global variables (`nglobalvar`) and the interval time of global output (`tintg`).

 ## Running the DELILAH case
 Below is a script to run the DELILAH case using the Inductiva API.
 It is configured to export simulation results in a .vtk format, via the `export_vtk` flag, which is compatible with ParaView for visualization.